 The panel prepares suggested annotations for consideration by, and at the absolute discretion of, the CTCAP.

 Final annotations are issued pursuant to procedures established by the University of Cambridge and UNIDROIT, under whose auspices and supervision the CTCAP operates.

 AWG produces legal analysis reports on judicial decisions applying CTC.

-These analyses include a particular focus on court’s interpretation of CTC and whether it complies with the requirements of the treaty.
+These analyses focus on court’s interpretation of CTC and whether it complies with the requirements of the treaty.